jaimegildesagredo/jaimegildesagredo.github.com/_posts/2012-12-26-a-python-restful-api-consumer.markdown

 These two previous examples shown very simple use cases, but serve to show the simplicity of consuming REST APIs.

-But unfortunately, in the real world, client applications tend to become more and more complex and begins to be necessary to write some boilerplate code for stuff like prepare requests, validate data and parse responses.
+But unfortunately, in the real world, client applications tend to become more and more complex and begins to be necessary to write some boilerplate code for stuff like *prepare requests*, *validate data* and *parse responses*.

 ## Introducing Finch